Why should a lawyer have a law blog?

-Right now, Google is looking for fresh hot content.
-People are on search engines looking for information that can help educate them about the issues they face.
-If you generate fresh content frequently, you’re more likely to find people who need answers to their questions and someone to help solve their problems.
+Google is always looking for fresh content because people are searching for information that can answer their questions.
+If you regularly publish fresh content, you’re more likely to reach people who need someone to help solve their problems and answer their questions.

 But I don’t have time.
 Why should I spend 5 hours of $300/hour billable time to blog?

 We are professional writers who can generate 4 or 8 blog posts a month for you, with just 1 hour of your time.
 Per month.

 Do you really want to spend $300 – $600 in billable time, 2 – 3 times a week, writing posts?
 If you write 8 blog posts a month, that costs you anywhere from $2400 – $5400 in billable time.

 But if you turn it over to a professional content marketer with experience in legal blogging, we will only take up a fraction of your time at a fraction of the cost, but deliver the same (or better) results.
 Here’s how it works: